A funny thing happens when you break your blender: You have to figure out how to live without it. Waaaaaaaah.

 - Meanwhile, heat a large saucepan over medium heat.
 Once hot, add olive oil and garlic, stirring quickly to ensure it doesn’t burn.

-- Next, reduce heat slightly and add 2 Tbsp flour and whisk to combine.
+- Next, reduce heat slightly and add flour (starting with lower end of range // 2 Tbsp as original recipe is written) and whisk to combine.
 Cook for about a minute and then add veggie stock and milk and use a flat spatula to mash the flour into the liquid.

 - Add salt, pepper, pesto, grated parmesan cheese and stir.
 Cook on medium heat until it bubbles, and then reduce heat to low-medium heat and cook until thickened.
 Taste and adjust seasonings as needed – I usually add a bit more salt and pepper toward the end.